-It can be very frustrating when downloads from the web automatically open on your Mac.
-Part of the reason is that some web files are not safe and may be infected with malware.
-Also, when downloads are in the form of pictures, video, or other types of media, they can cause disruptions when they open.
+It’s frustrating when downloads from the web automatically open on your Mac.
+This is partly because some web files may not be safe and could contain malware.
+Additionally, media files like pictures and videos can cause disruptions when they automatically open.

 In this article, we will not only show you how to disable your Mac from automatically opening downloads from the web, but also provide tips on how to protect your computer and data in general.